purescript/registry-dev/README.md

 We have of course investigated other registries before rolling one.

-Our main requirement is to have "dependency flattening": there should be only one version of every package installed for every build.
+Our main requirement is to have “dependency flattening” there should be only one version of every package installed for every build.

 All the general-purpose registries (i.e. not very tied to a specific language) that we looked at